BrownKTGIX/UW_COE_ELEMENT/ProcessCreation.md

-# Processing Mapping to Segments
+# Mapping Processes to Segments

 A quick exercise to determine what key stages are in your process, and how you determine when people reach that stage.